-Provide two objects or

-activities from which a

-child can choose, to
+Provide two objects or activities from which a child can choose, to encourage communication.

-encourage

-communication.
+Providing Choices to Children Who Use Gestures & Sounds

 Ideas for Providing Choices During Activities

 - Put a variety of toys out during play times, giving a choice of activities. - Hold up two toys, a car and a doll, and let the child point to or reach for the object they want to play with. - When a child is working on a shape sorter or puzzle, present two pieces to the child and ask, "Do you want the square or the circle?" - When playing music, ask the child what they want to hear and give a choice between musicians or songs the child knows.